zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 3. Client validates the certificate and sends encrypted secret
 4. Server computes session key
 ## Establishing Connection
+- Client asks to use the HTTP2 protocol in the ClientHello message
+- Or client upgrades from a plaintext connection using 101 Switching protocols
+- Or client
 ## Binary Framing